View PHOTO GALLERY of Married Worker Photos

 system

-Some had children while in the work.
+Some had children born while they were in the work; some had children previous to entering the work.

 Announcement of Marriage of Workers David Christie & Emily Wilson